Understanding your 2020 land valuation

 - your contact address changed and the Valuer-General was not notified—complete the change how you receive your land valuation form or contact us as soon as possible

 - you own a unit—contact your body corporate, because a single land valuation is issued to the body corporate, not to individual unit owners (the valuation amount for each unit owner is apportioned by your local council for rating and the Office of State Revenue for state land tax, if applicable).

 Objecting to your valuation

-The objection period for the 2020 annual land valuations closes on 5 May 2020.
+The objection period for the 2020 annual land valuations closed on 5 May 2020.

-See media release for the state and for each local government area.
+- Annual land valuations for 2020 released for the state and for each local government area

 - To see your land valuation, you can search the annual valuation online listing.